CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 No horse is to dead to be flogged.
 We could take example from the SALI LMSS narrative being simple and effective for:

-- educational purpose: Law firms (very) senior partners who aren't too eager for Legal Tech adoption might find SALI LMSS intelligible, digestible, and palatable enough to adopt it, letting more tech-eager juniors do the search & rescue of data.
+- educational purpose: Law firms established senior partners not too eager for Legal Tech adoption might find SALI LMSS intelligible, digestible, and palatable enough to adopt it, letting more tech-eager juniors do the search & rescue of data.
 And partners who are already comfortable with various kinds of Legal software might seek a similar level of use of ease.

 - political & senior decision makers persuasion purpose: SALI LLMS sticks to the KISS principle (Keep It Simple and (not too) Stupid) and may work well with the most automatisation-reluctant policy & law makers and senior regulators.
 This sounds wise.